ssc-half-light/.github/profile/README.md

 </div>

 ## what is this?
 This is a server/social-network for hosting images.
-All content is end to end encrypted, so you know who is able to see what.
+All content is end to end encrypted, so you know exactly who is able to see your content.

 ## Private by default social networking
 At a high level this is like *Signal*, the messaging app, in the sense that no one is able to read your messages except the recipients, not even the server, but with an added social network aspect.